MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 To calculate the performance counter values, the driver and DSP might employ some of the following methods.

 - Within the DSP, track sample timestamps using some internal DSP wall clock.
 - Between the driver and DSP, calculate a correlation between the Windows performance counter and the DSP wall clock.
 Procedures for this can range from very simple (but less precise) to fairly complex or novel (but more precise).
 - Factor in any constant delays due to signal processing algorithms or pipeline or hardware transports, unless these delays are otherwise accounted for.

 The sysvad sample (<https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad>) shows how to use the above DDIs.

-**3. Register the driver resources**
+### Register the driver resources

 To help ensure glitch-free operation, audio drivers must register their streaming resources with portcls.
 This allows the OS to manage resources to avoid interference between audio streaming and other subystems.